craftingcity/The-Known-World/Notes on the Multiverse/Seattle Exports Misery/Factions of Puget Sound/Ruins of Tacoma/Fedway Scavs.md

 ---

 # Fedway Scavs
-The Fedway Scavs are a collection of gangs organized and operating in the Federal Way area
+The Fedway Scavs are a collection of gangs organized and operating in the Federal Way area that have chosen to pool their resources in the wake their major setbacks orchestrated by the [[Washington State Remnants|Washington State National Guard]] post-Infections.

 ## History
 ## Governance